saikojosh/Countersign/README.md

 # Tests

 ### Inbuilt Tests
 These tests come as standard, to use them specify `true` or a number to represent the required number of characters, e.g. if you specify `digits: 4` the password will need to contain 4 separate digits to pass the test.
-All tests are *off* by default.
+By default all tests are run, but they won't automatically cause the password to fail.
 * **length** - Minimum length of the password.
 Takes a number only.
 * **lowercase** - Tests for lowercase letters.
 * **uppercase** - Tests for uppercase letters.